shaiene-industries/Loop/README.md

 To create a virtual enviroment in python, install pip:

+**Note: If you already setted the virtual enviroment up, go to the last command of this section**

 ### Debian based distros (Debian, Ubuntu, Mint, Elementary, Pop)

 Install pip (Python's package manager).